5 Reasons Why You Still Can't Speak German

 This one can be a simple matter of procrastination (oh! look!
 I need to wash the dishes before I sit down to study German.) or it can be a complicated matter of negative self-talk (I’ll never get this, it’s too hard and I’m no good at learning languages.).

 If you’re procrastinating, then try the Pomodoro technique.
-Study for 25 minutes, take a 5 minute break, wash dishes for 25 minutes, take a 5 minute break, and then go back to German.
-Repeat as necessary.
+Study for 25 minutes, take a 5 minute break, study again for 25 minutes, take a 5 minute break, rinse and repeat as necessary.

 If you’re constantly talking yourself out of learning German and it’s that Negative Nelly in your head telling you you’re not good enough at learning German / not smart enough to learn German / gosh darnit, no one in your German class likes you, then I highly recommend you tell that Negative Nelly “Halt die Schnauze!”
 (Shut your trap!), and get on with your learning.